Shubham1193/git__learning/README.md

 # git__learning shubham
-this repo is meant to be used by students  to learn git second changes
+this repo is meant to be used by students  third changes for git fetch updating our file if someone is also making change